-The Chancellor of the Exchequer, Sajid Javid, will deliver the 2020 Budget on Wednesday 11 March.
+The 2020 Budget will be delivered on Wednesday 11 March.
 With this in mind, here we consider some of the measures that may be announced.

 No rise in income tax or VAT rates

 In its election manifesto, the Conservative Party stated it is committed to building a tax system that ‘rewards entrepreneurship’ whilst ‘making sure everyone pays their fair share of tax’.
 The Conservatives promised not to raise the rates of income tax, national insurance (NI) or VAT in order to ‘protect the incomes of hard-working families across the next Parliament’.

 An increase in the NIC threshold